Let us take a look at the world of one of the most amazing insects – Dragonflies.

-Dragonflies have been around for about 300 million years.
 There are a lot of myths and fables around these tiny insects.
-Some believe they are actually descendants of dragons although no substantial evidence is there to support it.
+Some even believe that they are descendants of dragons.
+Dragonflies have existed for about 300 million years.

-The eyes of dragonflies are a special feature of them.
-They have large spherical eyes, with nearly thirty thousand facets in each one.
-The insects such have a field of vision of almost 360°.
-The combination of the flying ability and sight makes it easy for dragonflies to catch the prey.
-They are among the best predators in animal kingdom.
+The first thing that you will notice about dragonflies is their big spherical eyes.
+It has nearly 30, 000 facets in each other and has a field of vision of almost 360°.
+This exceptional eye ability also makes the dragonflies catch their prey easily.
+They are among the best predators in the animal kingdom.
 According to scientific studies, they catch 95% of the prey they target, making them more successful than lions and sharks.

 You might also like: